AhmedMourad0/no-copy/README.md

 ## Caveats

 - Mirroring internal constructors is not currently supported.
-For now, consider using `@NoCopy` instead and providing your own cloning method, there are inspections included that will warn you when you do this. *(Fix planned in a future release)*
+For now, consider using `@NoCopy` instead and providing your own cloning method, there are inspections included that will give you an error when you do this. *(Fix planned in a future release)*

+- For now, you cannot have methods named `copy` with the same signature (return type included) in your `@NoCopy` annotated data class or you will get ide and compiler errors. *(Fix planned in a future release)*

 - Kotlin compiler plugins are not a stable API.
 Compiled outputs from this plugin should be stable, but usage in newer versions of kotlinc are not guaranteed to be stable.